Deve-Lovers/.github/profile/README.md

 ### Develovers
 <hr>
-We are students at the poznan university of technology.
+We are students at the Poznan University Of Technology.

 # 💻 Technologies: